Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 {{%/accordion%}}

-{{%warning%}}
+{{%warning "Important"%}}
-Java 8's LocalDate, LocalTime, LocalDateTime are currently not interoperable with the .NET DateTime class. [.NET Interoperability]({{%currentneturl%}}/dotnet-java-interoperability.html#supported-types-for-matching-and-interoperability)
+Java 8's LocalDate, LocalTime, and LocalDateTime are currently not interoperable with the .NET DateTime class. [.NET Interoperability]({{%currentneturl%}}/dotnet-java-interoperability.html#supported-types-for-matching-and-interoperability)
 {{%/warning%}}

 # Aggregators

 {{%section%}}
 {{%column width="60%" %}}
-[Aggregators](./aggregators.html) allows you to perform aggregations (Average , Max , Min , Sum , Group By , Having) on a relatively large space objects data set.
-A query (SQLQuery or template) may be specified to determine the exact subset of space objects to iterate while performing the aggregation.
+[Aggregators](./aggregators.html) allows you to perform aggregations (Average, Max, Min, Sum, Group By, Having) on a relatively large Space object data set.
+A query (SQLQuery or template) may be specified to determine the exact subset of Space objects to iterate while performing the aggregation.
 Aggregators support single and compound based execution and a fully customized Aggregation.

 {{%/column%}}
 {{%column width="40%" %}}